Wilkinson Microwave Anisotropy Probe: Launch, trajectory, and orbit

 The WMAP spacecraft arrived at the Kennedy Space Center on 20 April 2001.
 After being tested for two months, it was launched via Delta II 7425 launch vehicle from the Cape Canaveral Space Force Station on 30 June 2001.
 It began operating on its internal power five minutes before its launching, and continued so operating until the solar panel array deployed.
 The WMAP was activated and monitored while it cooled.
 On 2 July 2001, it began working, first with in-flight testing (from launching until 17 August 2001), then began constant, formal work.
 Afterwards, it effected three Earth-Moon phase loops, measuring its sidelobes, then flew by the Moon on 30 July 2001, en route to the Sun-Earth Lagrange point, arriving there on 1 October 2001, becoming the first CMB observation mission posted there.

-Locating the spacecraft at Lagrange 2, (1500000 km from Earth) thermally stabilizes it and minimizes the contaminating solar, terrestrial, and lunar emissions registered.
-To view the entire sky, without looking to the Sun, the WMAP traces a path around in a Lissajous orbit ca. 1.0° to 10°, with a 6-month period.
-The telescope rotates once every 2 minutes 9 seconds (0.464 rpm) and precesses at the rate of 1 revolution per hour.
+Locating the spacecraft at Lagrange 2, (1500000 km from Earth) thermally stabilized it and minimized the contaminating solar, terrestrial, and lunar emissions registered.
+To view the entire sky, without looking to the Sun, the WMAP traced a path around in a Lissajous orbit ca. 1.0° to 10°, with a 6-month period.
+The telescope rotated once every 2 minutes 9 seconds (0.464 rpm) and precesses at the rate of 1 revolution per hour.
 WMAP measured the entire sky every six months, and completed its first, full-sky observation in April 2002.